anycable/docs.anycable.io/docs/realtime-web.md

   paired with the AnyCable client SDK, it upgrades delivery from at-most-once to exactly-once.
-- The **[broker](./anycable-go/broker.md)** is the component of a realtime server that keeps recent stream history and session state in a short-lived cache, turning a bare transport into a delivery system; AnyCable's built-in broker is what makes reliable streams and resumable sessions possible.
+- The **[broker](./anycable-go/broker.md)** is the component of a realtime server that keeps recent stream history, session state, and presence information in a short-lived cache, turning a bare transport into a delivery system; AnyCable's built-in broker is what makes reliable streams and resumable sessions possible.
 - A **[whisper](./js/presence.md)** is a message that one client sends directly to the other subscribers of a stream through the realtime server, without involving the backend application; typing indicators and live cursor